-Further information on the Your Vote is Yours Alone 2018 campaign.
+For more information visit the Your Vote is Yours Alone 2019 campaign page.

 Do not make any other mark on the ballot paper or your vote may not be counted.

-The verification of ballot papers for the combined polls on Thursday 3 May 2018 will begin at 10pm (BST) and will take place at the Excel Exhibition Centre.
-The counting of the ballots for the Mayoral election will take place immediately after the verification with the local election count commencing at 2pm on Friday 4th May 2018.
-The results will be available on the Council's website once the final results are declared by the Returning Officer.
+The verification of ballot papers for the poll on Thursday 12 December 2019 will begin at 10pm (BST) and will take place at the Excel Exhibition Centre followed immediately by the counting of the votes cast.
+The results will be available on the council's website once the final results are declared by the Returning Officer.

-Please note that entry into the count venue will be strictly by invitation only.
+Please note that entry into the count venue is strictly by invitation only.

 The council has worked hard to ensure that the borough’s electorate are correctly registered under Individual Electoral Register (IER) ensuring everyone’s details have been verified before adding them to the register.

-During the election process, the council also carry out additional checks on late applications to register and all addresses with more than six persons registered to vote.
+During the election process, the council also carry out additional checks on late applications to register and where practicable will check all addresses with more than six persons registered to vote.

 This is unfortunate but during busy periods our maps take longer to load onto the system.
 Please contact us and we can have a look for you.